shivamk01here/BitTorrent-Client-in-Python/README.md

-An experimental BitTorrent client implemented in Python 3 using asyncio.

-The client is not a practical BitTorrent client, it lacks too many features to really be useful.
-It was implemented for fun in order to learn more about BitTorrent as well as Python's asyncio library.

-The client currently only support downloading of data.

-Current features:

-- Download pieces (leeching)
-- Contact tracker periodically
-- Seed (upload) pieces
-- Support multi-file torrents
-- Resume a download

-Known issues:

-* Sometimes the client hangs at startup.
-It seems to relate to the number of concurrent peer connections.

-### Code walkthrough

-The `pieces.client.TorrentClient` is the center piece, it:
+This is a fun project written in Python 3 that explores how BitTorrent works using asyncio, which is a library for asynchronous programming in Python.

+So, what does this BitTorrent client actually do?
+Well, it's not a full-fledged one that you'd use every day.
+Instead, it's more of an experimental one made for learning purposes.
+It can do some basic things:

+1. Download files from other users (called leeching).
-* Connects to the tracker in order to receive the peers to connect to.
+2. Check in with the tracker regularly to find other users to connect to.

-* Based on that result, creates a Queue of peers that can be connected to.
+3. Share files with others once they've been downloaded (called seeding).
+4. It can handle torrents with multiple files.
+5. If you stop the download and come back later, it can pick up where it left off.

+However, there are a few issues you might run into:

+- Sometimes, when you start the client, it might hang, especially if you're trying to connect to lots of other users at once.

+Now, let's dive a bit into how the code works:

+- The main part of the program is called `TorrentClient`.
+It connects to the tracker to find out who else has the file you want to download, then it creates a list of those peers.
-* Determine the order in which the pieces should be requested from the remote peers.
+- It figures out which pieces of the file it should ask for first from these peers.

-* Shuts down the client once the download is complete.

-The strategy on which piece to request next and the assembly of retrieved pieces is implemented in the `pieces.client.PieceManager`.
-As previously stated, the strategy implemented is the simplest one possible.

-Notice, the file writing is synchronous something that could be improved.
+- Once it's downloaded everything, it shuts down.

+The `PieceManager` is responsible for deciding which piece of the file to ask for next and putting the pieces together once they're downloaded.
+Right now, it uses a simple strategy.

+One thing to note is that writing files happens one after the other, which could be improved for efficiency.

-The BitTorrent specifics is implemented in the `pieces.protocol` module where the `pieces.protocol.PeerConnection` sets up a connection to one of the remote peers retrieved from the tracker.
-This class handles the control flow of messages between the two peers.
+The actual BitTorrent stuff is handled in the `protocol` module.
+The `PeerConnection` class sets up a connection to another user, and it manages the messages they send back and forth.

-BitTorrent is a binary protocol, and all decoding of messages is implemented as a _async iterator_ under he name `pieces.protocol.PeerStreamIterator`.
-The async part is that this iterator will keep reading and parsing the raw data received from the socket until the connection is closed.
+Since BitTorrent is a binary protocol, decoding those messages is done using an async iterator called `PeerStreamIterator`.
+It keeps reading and understanding the data sent over the connection until it's closed.

-Each of BitTorrents messages is implemented as separate classes, each with a `encode` and a `decode` method.
-However, since this client currently does not support seeding - not all of the messages goes in both ways.
+Each type of message in BitTorrent has its own class with methods to encode and decode it.
+But because this client doesn't support sharing files yet, not all the message types are used in both directions.